arci/case-swapper/README.md

 ## Installation

-You can download the latest "build" from [GitHub](https://github.com/arci/popclip-case-convert/releases/latest)
+You can download the latest "build" from the [latest release](https://github.com/arci/popclip-case-convert/releases/latest)

 Or you can "built" it manually: